typealiased/mockingbird/README.md

 ### Mocking

-You can create mocks for both protocols and classes.
-Mock types are suffixed with `Mock` and provide the same methods, variables, and initializers as the original type.
+You can initialize mocks for both protocols and classes, which can be passed in place of the original type.
+Generated mock types are suffixed with `Mock`.

 ```swift
 let bird: BirdMock = mockProtocol(Bird.self)